-Native to Southern Asia and Australia, Fiddle-leaf Fig is a tropical plant and belongs to a genus of trees.
+Native to Southern Asia and Australia, this fig plant is a tropical plant and belongs to a genus of trees.
 If grown outdoors, this plant can reach up to 15m while 3m indoors.

-Ficus Lyrata is a slow grower and it can take up to 15 years to reach maturity, however it might resemble a tree in just 3-4 years.
+This plant is a slow grower and it can take up to 15 years to reach maturity, however it might resemble a tree in just 3 to 4 years.
 In order to encourage branching the plant should be occasionally trimmed.
 New branches will emerge around the cut.
 Make sure to use gloves when cutting as the sap coming out of the plant is toxic.